-What Can a Handyman Do in Miami, Kansas?
+What Can a Handyman Do Without a License in Miami, Kansas?

 Kansas does not have a single statewide "general contractor/handyman" license; contractor licensing is primarily handled at the local (city/county) level through local contractor registration plus permits.
 A handyman in/near Miami, Kansas generally can do non-structural, non-trade work (painting, minor repairs, basic carpentry), but electrical, plumbing, HVAC/gas work typically requires locally-issued trade licenses and permits.
 For work in Miami, Kansas you must verify the correct local licensing authority because multiple "Miami" cities exist in the U.S. and Kansas’s relevant one is in Miami County (county seat: Paola).